EphraimSiegfried/safespot/README.md

 sudo docker service inspect <service-name> # inspect a service to get detailed information sudo docker service logs <service-name> # look at the logs of a service
 ```

-Lastly you will have to go to ``/opt/docker/alertmanager/config/alertmanager.yml``.
-There you will have to change the domain of ``smtp_from`` and the ``receivers-email``.
-If you want to use a different smtp server than outlook, then you will have to change that as well.

 #### Set up Logrotation and cronjob